ecav22/LING_2270_proj/README.md

 In order to run our code, first download df_clean.csv and df_syn_esl.csv.
 Then run the blocks that load in the data sets.
+This would be the 9th and 16th code block.
+This avoids having to wait for the data to process.